jonghyuk0605/autocomplete-lstm-python/README.md

 # Word Autocompletion Algorithm based on character-based LSTM

 * This is my school / personal project with sloppy code ...
+Feel free to take ideas and develop

 ### Character-based LSTM
 * idea from char-rnn (https://github.com/karpathy/char-rnn), some implementation from sherjilozair's tensorflow char-rnn implementation (https://github.com/sherjilozair/char-rnn-tensorflow)